Construction Ahead! Rail Trail News and Updates

 Phase III is the bicycle and pedestrian bridge over Highway 1 at the Panther Beach Parking lot connecting to the Cotoni Coast Dairies National Monument.
 The bridge project is scheduled to complete environmental review in 2024, engineering and design in 2025, and construction funding will be available in 2027.

-On the lower Westside in the City of Santa Cruz, construction is underway now for the Rail Trail from Bay and California to the beach.
+On the lower Westside in the City of Santa Cruz, construction is underway now for the Rail Trail from Bay and California to the Wharf.
 The trail will go beside the railroad tracks behind Neary Lagoon on a gradual descent to Depot Park and then emerge at the roundabout at the foot of the wharf.

 Watsonville Trail Open